D2SLAM-Fusion/.github/profile/README.md

 1. perception:  perception algorithm
 2. control: all controller and planner
 3. 3rd-party:
-4. driver:  all devices' drivers
+4. drivers:  all devices' drivers
-5. configs: configuration files for modulse or drone environment
+5. configs: